Is peanut butter good for you? Or should you only eat it in moderation?

 The researchers outlined a few potential reasons peanuts link to longevity, but peanut butter does not:

 - Commercial varieties of peanut butter often contain unhealthy ingredients.

-- People consume too much peanut butter and overeat the serving size, which is usually only two tablespoons.
+- People overeat with peanut butter (a serving is only two tablespoons).

-- Most peanut butter is paired with sugar-loaded jelly (a tablespoon serving is about 12g of sugar) and smeared on white bread.
+- Most peanut butter is paired with high-sugar jelly and white bread.

 - Weight gain

 - Obesity-related cancers

 Avoid high-sugar peanut butters — and “peanut spread” products, which have other added ingredients.

 #2: Store-Bought Varieties Often Contain Hydrogenated Oils (Trans Fat)